Educational Care for Infants and Toddlers

 Why does having a primary caregiver matter?

-The bond between caregiver and child is the primary force in infant development - whether that caregiver is a family member or a teacher.
+The bond between caregiver and child is the primary force in infant development – whether that caregiver is a family member or a teacher.
 Primary caregivers who play and interact joyfully with infants and calm them when they are distressed help shape healthy development of the brain through regulation of the nervous system.
-The bond nurtures the child's ability to focus, self-regulate emotions, and bounce back from misfortune.
-It also fosters even the youngest child's natural desire to learn.
-When children are confident from a young age that their physical and emotional needs will be met, they learn to be self-assured, trusting and able to manage conflict and stress.
+The bond nurtures the child’s ability to focus, self-regulate emotions, and bounce back from misfortune.
+It also fosters even the youngest child’s natural desire to learn.
+When children are confident from early childhood that their physical and emotional needs will be met, they learn to be self-assured, trusting, and able to manage conflict and stress.